sergio11/sergio11/README.md

 ### Movie Addicts App (MVI + Clean architecture and modularization based on features and layers)

 A simple project to demonstrate an approach based on MVI + Clean architecture and modularization based on features and layers.

+Take a look at the repository by <a target="_blank" href="https://github.com/sergio11/MovieAddicts">clicking here</a>

 <img width=190 align="left" src="https://raw.githubusercontent.com/sergio11/sergio11/master/images/movie_addicts_1.png" />